ppy/osu-wiki/wiki/Modding/Bubble/en.md

 On October 3, 2010, the MAT received the permissions to use the bubble icon, alongside the BAT<!-- internal reference: https://osu.ppy.sh/community/forums/topics/38403 -->.
 This essentially deprecated the [proto-bubbles](/wiki/Modding/Proto-bubble), and both teams had been primarily using regular bubbles since.

-After the [beatmap discussion system](/wiki/Beatmap_Discussion) was fully implemented<!-- TODO: when? -->, the forum-based beatmap management controls were phased out, with bubbles being naturally replaced by nominations<!-- TODO: nomination article link -->.
+After the [beatmap discussion system](/wiki/Beatmap_Discussion) was fully implemented and became the main interface for modding in November 2017, the forum-based beatmap management controls were phased out, with bubbles being naturally replaced by nominations<!-- TODO: nomination article link -->.

 ## Mechanics